codref/kuzu/README.md

 If you've upgraded to the latest version v0.11.3, Kuzu has pre-installed four commonly used extensions (`algo`, `fts`, `json`, `vector`) for you.
 You do not need to manually INSTALL these extensions.

-For Kuzu version before v0.11.3, or to install extensions that haven't been pre-installed, you'd have to set up a local extension server.
+For Kuzu versions before v0.11.3, or to install extensions that haven't been pre-installed, you have to set up a local extension server.
 The instructions of setting up a local extension server can be found below.

 ### Host your own extension server